needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/samples-spatial-keyboard.md

+---
+uid: xri-samples-spatial-keyboard
+---
 # Spatial Keyboard

 The Spatial Keyboard sample provides base prefabs and scripts to add and customize a virtual keyboard.
 Currently the keyboard is built to work with input fields as the main use case, but can be expanded or customized to support use cases like buttons or a script based workflow.

+> [!NOTE]
+> The TextMesh Pro TMP Essential Resources should be imported to use this sample.
+Once TextMesh Pro has been installed, you can install the TMP Essential Resources by going to **Window** &gt; **TextMeshPro** &gt; **Import TMP Essential Resources** and importing all files when prompted.

 This sample is installed into the default location for package samples, in the `Assets\Samples\XR Interaction Toolkit\[version]\Spatial Keyboard` folder.
 You can move these Assets to a different location.